aaron-grau/curic/sql/projects/aa_questions/README.md

 [rspec-readings]: https://github.com/appacademy/curriculum/blob/master/ruby/README.md#w2d3

-Apart from testing that your queries return the correct information, also test that they query the database the correct number of times.
+Apart from testing that your queries return the correct information, also test that they hit the database the correct number of times.
 Also test that methods call queries written in other classes.

 Then write tests for your save and update methods.
 Think of a way to reset the